World Heritage in Edinburgh

-There is a management plan for the Old and New Towns of Edinburgh World Heritage site 2011 to 2016.
-The previous management plan covered the period of 2005 to 2010.
+There is a management plan for the Old and New Towns of Edinburgh World Heritage site 2017 to 2022.
+The previous management plan covered 2011 to 2016.

 UNESCO requires every world heritage site to have a plan which says how the Outstanding Universal Value (OUV) of the site will be protected.
 OUV is the collection of things which make the area special.

-The Council atlas shows the boundary of the World Heritage Site, conservation areas and listed buildings.
+The Council atlas shows the boundary of the World Heritage Sites, conservation areas and listed buildings.